 Linda J. Piper Award for Studies AbroadThe Linda J. Piper Award for Studies Abroad Fund is a joint fund of the Departments of Classics and History, administered by the Classics Department.
 The award, established in honor of Professor Linda J. Piper, is to alternate between the Departments of Classics and History with Classics bestowing the award in odd-numbered years.
-It is intended to assist students to offset expenses, such as tuition, fees, and transportation costs, directly related to study abroad.
+It is intended to assist students to offset expenses, such as tuition, fees, and transportation costs, directly related to studying away.
 All students majoring in the Classics Department are eligible to apply for the award.

 Deadline: February 28 in non-leap years

 David L. Thompson Study Abroad in Classics ScholarshipThe David L. Thompson Studies Abroad Scholarship was established in memory of Dr. David Lowell Thompson, a former member of the Classics Department faculty.
-The scholarship is intended to assist undergraduate students who study abroad in the Classics within the Franklin College of Arts and Sciences.
+The scholarship is intended to assist undergraduate students who study away in the Classics within the Franklin College of Arts and Sciences.
 Selection criteria are based upon academic excellence, with preference given to majors, minors, and graduate students in the Department of Classics.
 Recipients of the Thompson Scholarship must enroll in and complete the Study Abroad Program in Rome sponsored by the University of Georgia Department of Classics.